usaid-cs/yesterday-i-learned/random.md

 1. A [bombshell](https://en.wikipedia.org/wiki/Bombshell_%28sex_symbol%29) is a sex symbol.
 1. [The hijab is only required within the mosque.](https://www.youtube.com/watch?v=axEqfphTUqs) Unless you are Arab.
 In which case, the entire country is a mosque.
 1. The Bahamas (and Cuba) is really, really close to Miami.
-1. Interestingly, Nassau, the capital of the Bahamas, is on the smaller island.
 1. Heckler & Koch are known for their [backwards rounds catalog in 2004](https://youtu.be/XiX2rb3cgzY).
 "Accuracy, Reliability - No Compromise."
 Anyone on the Internet inserting bullets backwards is actually paying them a homage, not being an idiot.
 1. That "It's got electrolytes, it's what plants crave" nonsense came from [Brawndo](https://www.youtube.com/watch?v=-Vw2CrY9Igs), the sports drink made up by movie [Idiocracy](https://en.wikipedia.org/wiki/Idiocracy).
 1. Kansas City is not in Kansas.
 Kansas City was founded before Kansas, so Kansas was just running out of names (or something).